DeCommer/couchdb-project/README.md

 # couchdb-project

-Download and run nom install.
+Download and run npm install.

 Also install CouchDB.